 With short, mesh-backed pit-zips and a normal one-way zipper, there is nothing special about the ventilation of the Alpha 3.0.
 The Patagonia Primo Down and Editors' Choice Arc'teryx Macai are similarly vented.
 The 3-in-1 style jackets, like the Columbia Whirlibird and Patagonia 3-in-1 Snowshot earn higher scores by virtue of their respective customizability.
-Of the one-piece jackets, the Norrona Lofoten Gore-Tex Pro Shell's long, mesh-free pit-zips offer the best ventilation.
+Of the one-piece jackets, the Outdoor Research Skyward II's long, mesh-free pit-zips offer the best ventilation.

 Fit and Comfort

 In a world dominated by loose-fitting, snowboard-inspired clothing, the close body-hugging fit of the Alpha 3.0 is very much appreciated.
 The lightly stretchy construction goes from lining to insulation to shell fabric.
 This stretch is apparent and lends a very comforting feel to the wearer.
 Only the Arc'teryx Macai fits this closely.
-Other jackets in our tested size medium (especially the Patagonia Primo Down and Spyder Leader) fit far more loosely.
+Other jackets in our test sized medium (especially the Patagonia Primo Down and Spyder Leader) fit far more loosely.
 Were these bigger jackets to be downsized for a closer fit, their non-stretchy construction would be confining.
 For a close fit that is not at all confining, the Helly Hansen Alpha and Arc'teryx Macai lead the pack.

 There is nothing remarkable nor offensive about the look of the Alpha 3.0.
 The muted grey color we first tested is complemented by brighter offerings.
 In 2018 we tested yellow.
 Whatever color you choose, the lines are clean and the style is understated.
 The Spyder Leader is a bolder, higher-end look.